 • Unidentified system vulnerabilities: Infisical undergoes penetration tests and vulnerability assessments twice a year; we act on findings to bolster the system’s defense mechanisms.

-That said, Infisical does not consider the following as part of its threat model:
+Infisical (the software) does not consider the following as part of its threat model:

 • Uncontrolled access to the storage mechanism: An attacker with unfettered access to the storage system can manipulate data in unpredictable ways, including erasing or tampering with stored secrets.
 Furthermore, the attacker could potentially implement state rollbacks to favor their objectives.